alphagov/govuk-content-publishing-guidance/app/publish-update-retire-content/organisations-people/organisations.md

 This will take you to the organisation page to edit.

-> When editing an organisation page, be aware that changes will update as soon as you select 'Save' – there's no draft state or peer review.
+^When editing an organisation page, be aware that changes will update as soon as you select 'Save' – there's no draft state or peer review.

 ## Featured content